alfredlam42/intro-to-handlebars/README.md

 The if statement can only evaluate if a statement is true or false.
 You can't put a conditional like if name == 'Alfred'.

-It's also very bad for SEO.

 Because everything is added through Javascript after loading, it seems like a blank page to the web crawlers.

-That's the only thing I can think of at the moment.
+But I'm not entire surely about this since this is what I've read.

 ## Setting Up Handlebars